ES EN

 Two examples of this type with documented cases involve graphemes (letters and numbers) and colours: grapheme-taste, grapheme-smell, colour-to-taste and colour-to-smell synesthesia.
 There are also cases involving time units, where the concept of each month, day of the week etc. causes a specific taste or smell to be perceived.

-Here is an example of some people who have this subtype for days of the week:
+Here is an example of some people who perceive tastes for days of the week:

 "For me, days of the week have tastes and colors.
 Mondays (pastel pink), Wednesdays (pastel green), and Fridays (pastel orange), all have a light, sweet taste.
 Tuesdays and Thursdays (light blue and navy blue) have a heavy, bitter taste on the back of my throat.
 Saturdays and Sundays (light yellow/off white) have a taste hard to describe as anything but clear.
 Almost like chicken broth, but without the taste of chicken.